SCCH-KVS/IFTracking/README.md

 ### General information

 The software consists of the following components:
 1. __Image sequence processing__.
-Performs image enhancement and all processing routines necessary for further steps.
-The results of this step is stored in the folder `output/preprocessing`.
+Performs image enhancement and all processing routines necessary for filament detection and tracking.
+The results of this step are stored in the folder `output/preprocessing`.
 2. __Filament detection (generation)__.
 Detects filaments (randomized) in the first frame of image sequence.
 The results are saved to the folder `output/generator`.
 3. __Filament tracking__.
 Tracks and transfers the filaments from the previous step though the whole image sequence.
-Alternatively, at this step you can specify filament from other sources.
+Alternatively, at this step you can specify filaments from other sources.
 The results are saved to the folder `output/tracking`.
 4. __Visualization of the results__.
 Overlays tracked filaments over the image sequence, also produces the legend and the mask, where each filament is enconded by color (grayscale) corresponding to its number.
 The results are also saved to the folder `output/tracking`.

 Every component has its own configuration file, which is contained in subfolder `config` of the repository root folder.
 The most important configuration file is `config/common.config`.
 It contains the path and the name of image sequence to be processed.
 More information about configuring the software one can find in the respective configuration files.